Sam-Sims/kractor/README.md

 **kra**ken extr**actor**

-Kractor extracts reads from FASTQ or FASTA `[.gz/.bz2]` files using taxonomic classifications obtained via Kraken2.
-It supports single or paired-end reads, can optionally include taxonomic parents or children, and uses minimal memory (~ 4.5 MB for a 17 GB FASTQ file).
+Kractor extracts reads from FASTQ or FASTA files (optionally `.gz`/`.bz2` compressed) using taxonomic classifications from Kraken2.
+It supports single- and paired-end reads, can optionally include taxonomic parents or children, and uses minimal memory (~4.5 MB for a 17 GB FASTQ file).

-The end result is a FASTQ or FASTA file containing all reads classified as the specified taxon(s).
+The output is a FASTQ or FASTA file containing all reads classified as the specified taxa.

-Kractor significantly enhances processing speed compared to KrakenTools for both paired and unpaired reads.
+Kractor offers a significant speed-up over KrakenTools for both paired and unpaired reads.

 Performance vs KrakenTools: